projectcontour/contour/site/_guides/cert-manager.md

     secretName: httpbinproxy
 ```

-Once cert-manager has done its thing, you will have a `httpbinproxy` secret, that will contain the keypair.
+Once cert-manager has fulfilled the HTTP01 challenge, you will have a `httpbinproxy` secret, that will contain the keypair.
 Contour will detect that the Secret exists and generate the HTTPProxy config.

 After that, you should be able to curl the new site: